ssbsukirat/medicine/Neurology/Seizure.md

 ### SURGICAL TREATMENT OF REFRACTORY EPILEPSY
 - **Candidates**: Patients with focal epilepsy not controlled by medication.
+- **Common Procedures**:
+	- Temporal lobectomy (resection of the anteromedial temporal lobe) ,
+	- amygdalohippocampectomy (limited removal of the underlying hippocampus and amygdala)
+	- lesionectomy (Focal seizures arising from extratemporal regions may be abolished by a focal neocortical resection)
-- **Common Procedures**: Temporal lobectomy, amygdalohippocampectomy, lesionectomy, multiple subpial transection, hemispherectomy, corpus callosotomy.
+	- multiple subpial transection,
+	- hemispherectomy,
+	- corpus callosotomy.
 - **Presurgical Evaluation**: Inpatient video-EEG monitoring, high-resolution MRI, functional imaging (SPECT, PET, MEG).

 ### NEUROSTIMULATION DEVICES